underscoreio/essential-interpreters/src/pages/introduction.md

 # Introduction

-This short book explores the construction of interpreters, looking at three techniques:
+This book explores the construction of interpreters, looking at three techniques:

 - basic untyped interpreters over algebraic data types;
 - monadic interpreters; and